TOEFL

 Test of English as a Foreign Language Overview

-Test of English as a Foreign Language (TOEFL) is a compulsory English test conducted for every student from non-English speaking country looking for overseas education in English speaking countries like, USA, UK, etc. It is a test conducted for assessing the fundamental abilities in English and is accepted by over 6000 colleges and universities in 110 countries.
-This is over 3 times the number of any other English-language proficiency test.
+Test of English as a Foreign Language (TOEFL) is a compulsory English test conducted for every student from non-English speaking country looking for overseas education in English speaking countries like, USA, UK, etc. It is a test conducted for assessing the fundamental abilities in English and is accepted by over 11000 colleges and universities in 190 countries.
+TOEFL is one of several major English-language tests worldwide, including IELTS, Pearson Test of English (PTE), Duolingo English Test, Cambridge Assessment English, and Trinity College London exams.
 The test is administered in 180 countries at more than 1275 test sites.
 A TOEFL score is valid for two years and then is deleted from the official database.
 The maximum score for Internet based TOEFL (Computer Based TOEFL) is 120.

 Why TOEFL test?